the-whiz84/Python_Projects/README.md

 2. You then need either a text editor or IDE to run them or play around with the code.
 I use VS Code but you can use either PyCharm, VIM or your favorite one.

-3. In Linux you can also run them directly from the Terminal by launching them with Python:
+3. In Linux or MacOS you can also run them directly from the Terminal by launching them with Python:
 `/bin/python /path-to-file/main.py`.
 On some distros you might need to type:
 `python3 /path-to-file/main.py`

+# Updated in 2024